Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/races/elf.md

 aliases: ["Elf"]
 SourceType: "Race"
 NoteIcon: race
-BookSource: Player's Handbook p.
-21. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+21. Available in the SRD and the Basic Rules."
 ---
 # Elf
 *Source: Player's Handbook p.
 21. Available in the SRD and the Basic Rules.*